silksil/NOTES-CHEATSHEET/client/react/redux.md

 - To make the connection between react-redux you hav to `import { connect } from 'react-redux'`.
 - The function `mapStateToProps(state){}` takes in the application state as an argument, and object is returned that can be extracted as props in the container.
-- The function `function mapDispatchToProps(dispatch) {}`.
+- The function `function mapDispatchToProps(dispatch) {}` is a method that retuns what should be included in the container's props.
 See also the section below about actions.
 - To produce the container and glue React with Redux we have to connect the function(s) with the component, e.g. `export default connect(mapStateToProps, mapDispatchToProps)(BookList);`.

 ```jsx